-After the reign of Amenhotep, the royal chambers were converted into a storage rooms, and during the Roman period a temple was constructed to the south of the complex (at Deir al-Shalwi) which was dedicated to Isis.
+After the reign of Amenhotep, the royal chambers were converted into storage rooms, and during the Roman period a temple was constructed to the south of the complex (at Deir al-Shalwi) which was dedicated to Isis.

 The complex was largely constructed from mud-bricks onto many of which was stamped the cartouche of Amenhotep III.
 The cartouche of Queen Tiy was also added to the mud bricks used to construct her lavish quarters.
-However, the complex also incorporated wood, limestone and sandstone and thousands of beautifully painted ceramic tiles.
+However, the complex also incorporated wood, limestone, and sandstone, as well as thousands of beautifully painted ceramic tiles.

 The mud brick walls were plastered and then painted brilliant white on the outside and painted in rich vibrant colours on the inside.
 Fragments of these murals give us some indication of the skill with which the interior was decorated.
-While there were many scenes incorporating the gods, scenes of nature also played a prominent role, the art from this period.
-The interior decorations also includes a wide array of beautifully glazed tiles decorated with geometric patterns and more representations of fish, birds and nature.
+While there were many scenes incorporating the gods, scenes of nature also played a prominent role in the art from this period.
+The interior decorations also include a wide array of beautifully glazed tiles decorated with geometric patterns and more representations of fish, birds, and nature.

 The audience chambers leading to Amenhotep’s chambers were decorated with images of bound captives so that anyone who walked along their corridors would symbolically trample them underfoot.
-Similar designs were incorporated into the steps leading the platform which supported his throne.
-The pharaoh’s own dressing room was originally decorated with a red, blue and yellow ceiling of S-shaped spirals and stylized bulls heads (perhaps hinting at a Greek or Minoan influence) but also featured paintings of the goddess Nekhbet made up the ceiling of the royal bedchamber.
+Similar designs were incorporated into the steps leading up to the platform which supported his throne.
+The pharaoh’s own dressing room was originally decorated with a red, blue, and yellow ceiling of S-shaped spirals and stylized bulls heads (perhaps hinting at a Greek or Minoan influence), but also featured paintings of the goddess Nekhbet on the ceiling of the royal bedchamber.
 The ceiling was supported by beautifully carved wooden columns painted to resemble lilies.

 The interior would have been filled with beautiful furniture and pottery.
-Examples from his reign are amongst the finest recovered from any period of Ancient Egyptian history.
+Examples from his reign are among the finest recovered from any period of Ancient Egyptian history.
 Amenhotep III was very wealthy, and was a great patron of craftsmen and artists.
-Furniture and pottery recovered from the tomb of Tutankhamun gives some suggestion of the beautiful items which would have graded his palace.
+Furniture and pottery recovered from the tomb of Tutankhamun gives some suggestion of the beautiful items which would have graced his palace.

 There is some evidence that Tutankhamun moved back into the palace when he in turn abandoned Akhetaten and reinstated both the old gods and the priests that served them.
 Ay, the successor of Tutankhamun, also used the palace, but by the time of Ramesses II the palace was simply one of many royal residences and the capital had been moved to Pi-Ramesess in Lower Egypt.

-Unfortunately the site is now rather dilapidated and only the bottom course of the mud brick walls and the lower parts of a few murals remain.
-There are occasional splashes of colour and fragments of tile indicating how beautifully the palace was decorated, but little to catch the eye of all but the most dedicated of Egyptophile.
+Unfortunately, the site is now rather dilapidated and only the bottom course of the mud brick walls and the lower parts of a few murals remain.
+There are occasional splashes of colour and fragments of tile indicating how beautifully the palace was decorated, but little to catch the eye of all but the most dedicated of Egyptophiles.
 As a result, it is not really on the tourist trail.
-However, you can apply for special permission to visit the site and fragments of the decorations can be seen in the Cairo Museum (and others),
+However, you can apply for special permission to visit the site and fragments of the decorations can be seen in the Cairo Museum.